muratk3n/thirdwave/en/README.md

 # Tweets

-Even that morose moth..f.ka Wolf on CNN has flash, in a morose kind a way, u know.. like guy is wooden and that's his thing.. ?
+Even that morose moth..f.ka on CNN, Wolf, has flash, in a morose kind a way, u know.. like guy is wooden and that's his thing.. ?
 Eveybody has a thing.
 Why do you need a thing?

 ---